 This obviously means you have to be comfortable improvising.
-But nothing says "expert" like someone who can address an audience member's comments or questions "off script."
+Nothing says "expert" like someone who can go "off script."

-If you want more attendees to become customers, it’ll take more than just your sparkling personality.
+If you want attendees to become customers, it takes more than personality.

 I mean, you’re gonna need that, too.
 But you’re also gonna need a little strategy.

 For live webinars, a 15% sales conversion rate is realistic.
 We’ve seen even better reported averages, as high as 19% depending on the variables.
 But I’ve never seen a credible analysis that went below double digits.